markerikson/BuckRogers/readme.txt

 http://www.isquaredsoftware.com
 Version 0.8.0 (Beta)

-"Buck Rogers: Battle for the 25th Century" is a trademark of the Dille Family Trust, and is used without permission.
+Buck Rogers is a trademark of the Dille Family Trust.
+The Buck Rogers: Battle for the 25th Century board game is a product of TSR.
+Used without permission.

 System Requirements